Han-Lee93/hw-Han-Lee93/final_project/readme.md

 # Han Lee's Final Project

 This repository contains files and folders related to the final project for the [*Data Programming class (Spring 21)*](https://progdata.netlify.app/#about).
-This includes raw data, experimental code, analyses, and storage for items such as images.
+This includes raw data, experimental code, analyses, and storage for items such as images. _Will be periodically updated with new files throughout the semester._

 ## Repository directory: